mindwaveventures/join-us/answers.md

     - **What OS do you run?**

         I'm currently using Windows.
-        and have experience with Mac book and Linux (Ubuntu).
+        and have experience with Macbook and Linux (Ubuntu).

     - **What editor/IDE do you use?**